AndreasFragkop/Password-Generator/README.md

 - Cryptographically secure randomness via `crypto.getRandomValues`
 - Remembers theme preference with localStorage
 - Auto-generates a password on page load

-## Limitations
-- Strength is an estimate and not a guarantee of real-world resistance.
-- Entropy values are approximate and based on selected/generated character sets.
-- Browser clipboard permissions may affect copy behavior.

 ## Privacy
 - Passwords and passphrases are generated locally in your browser.